University-of-Portsmouth-Web-Team/CADI_Claude_Agentic_Search/README.md

 }
 ```

-**Important:** Only the first 400 characters of `content` are sent to Claude per page (truncated in `index.html` before the API call) to stay within token limits while still giving Claude enough signal to rank results accurately.
+**Do not edit this file by hand.** It is overwritten entirely on every crawler run.

+### Token usage

+Because only the top 20 scored pages are passed to Claude, token usage per request is approximately 3,000–5,000 tokens regardless of how large the index grows.
+This is a ~90% reduction compared to sending the full index, and keeps requests well within the Cloudflare Worker's limits.

+For reference: a 182-page index sent in full produces approximately 42,000 input tokens.
+With scoring, a typical query produces approximately 3,500 input tokens.

+The per-page `content` field is additionally truncated to 400 characters inside `runSearch` before being passed to Claude.
 The `excerpt` field is used for display only and is never sent to the API.

-**Do not edit this file by hand.** It is overwritten entirely on every crawler run.

 ---